MailTape/MailTape-v1/_posts/2019-06-02-James-Brandon-Lewis.md

 <p id="introduction"> This morning we are pleased to welcome well-versed saxophonist and composer, [James Brandon Lewis](http://www.jblewis.com), to select three spiritually-inspired Sunday morning tunes with us.
 <br><br>
-[Felbm](https://felbm.com/), just some piano notes, a little jazzy and minimalist.
-Some cool stuff with electro sounds that comes from his native Holland.
-Some beautiful things, like the spring coming or the warmth of the sun on our faces.
+James Brandon Lewis articulates a big sound and deftly reconciles the worlds of the spiritual and the cerebral.
 </p>

 # James Brandon Lewis's selection